App version: 0.1.0

 How Can You Learn Your Current Credit Score (or Scores)?

 It’s important to remember that your credit score isn’t set in stone.
 Your score may change as the information in your credit reports changes, for better or for worse.
-That’s why it can be a good idea to check your scores regularly, and to look at your credit reports at the different credit bureaus to be sure the information is accurate.Depending on your accounts, you may be able to access your credit score for free by logging into your credit card or bank account online; by using your financial institution’s app; or by checking your monthly loan, credit card, and bank statements.If you can’t get the information through one of your accounts (or even if you can), you may want to consider using a credit monitoring service to stay on top of your score.
+That’s why it can be a good idea to check your scores regularly and to look at your credit reports at the different credit bureaus to be sure the information is accurate.Depending on your accounts, you may be able to access your credit score for free by logging into your credit card or bank account online, by using your financial institution’s app, or by checking your monthly loan, credit card, and bank statements.If you can’t get the information through one of your accounts (or even if you can), you may want to consider using a credit monitoring service to stay on top of your score.
 Besides helping individuals and businesses track and potentially improve their credit scores, a monitoring service can serve as an extra line of defense against identity theft.
 It also can be helpful to get copies of your credit reports to be sure the information is up to date and accurate.
 Credit reports from the three credit bureaus usually don’t include credit scores, but because the information they contain is used to calculate credit scores, it’s a good idea to review your reports and fix any inaccuracies quickly.
-Normally, you can request a free report annually from each credit bureau at the federally authorized site www.annualcreditreport.com.
-However, because of the toll the coronavirus pandemic has taken on so many people’s finances, you can now get free reports weekly through April 2022.
+You can request a free report annually from each credit bureau at annualcreditreport.com.
+Recommended: 9 Reasons Your Credit Score May Drop

 How Could a Poor Credit Score Affect You?

 A bad credit score can have several negative consequences.Having very poor credit could affect your ability to be approved for certain credit cards (especially those that have perks) and some loans.
-And even if a lender does approve you when you have a score that falls in the lower range, the terms you’re offered may not be as appealing as those you’d have gotten with a higher score.
+If you are approved, the terms you’re offered may not be as appealing as those you’d have gotten with a higher score.
 The amount of credit that’s extended could be lower, for example, or you might have to pay a higher interest rate or higher fees.
-Borrowers who can’t qualify for an account with any mainstream source may feel forced to ask a relative or friend for the money they need, or to seek funds from a payday loan office or pawn shop.
-And there could be an especially high price to pay for those types of loan—both emotionally and in interest.
-The ramifications for poor credit can also extend beyond borrowing.
+Borrowers who can’t qualify for an account may feel forced to ask a relative or friend for the money or seek funds from a payday loan.
+There could be an especially high price to pay for those types of loans — both emotionally and in interest.
+The ramifications for poor credit can also extend beyond borrowing, including:

-• Landlords often check credit scores as part of the application process.
+• Being denied a rental application.
+Landlords often check credit scores as part of the application process.
 If a landlord or rental company decides your bad credit makes you a risk, you might be denied a lease or asked to provide a larger security deposit.
-According to Experian, a FICO® score of 620 is frequently the cut-off point for approving potential renters.
+According to Experian, a FICO score of 620 is frequently the cut-off point for approving potential renters.

-• Looking for a job?
+• Being denied a job.
+Looking for a job?
 Employers sometimes check a job candidate’s credit report (with permission) to see if the individual is fiscally responsible.

-How Can You Improve a Bad Credit Score?
+How Can You Build a Bad Credit Score?

-The sources that typically provide credit scores to consumers (financial institutions, credit monitoring services, et cetera) often list the factors considered in arriving at the credit scores that had a negative influence on the reported score.
+The sources that typically provide credit scores to consumers often list the factors considered in arriving at the credit scores that had a negative influence on the reported score.
 It could be that even though you’re paying your bills on time, your credit card balances are too close to your credit limit.
-Or maybe you have too many new credit cards or too much debt overall.If you want to get an idea of what behaviors you might need to adopt to improve your credit score, here’s a list of what FICO® looks at when determining a credit score:
+Or maybe you have too many new credit cards or too much debt overall.If you want to get an idea of what behaviors you might need to adopt to help build your credit score, here’s a list of what FICO looks at when determining a credit score:

 Payment History (35%)